 Unified CRM-ERP equals customer satisfaction

 In a recent CRM post, Acumatica’s Aliya Rakimgulova notes that keeping current customers satisfied may be a revenue generator, but attracting new customers is still incredibly important.
 Once a customer is a customer, retaining their loyalty is key.
 She writes, “[CRM] is a powerful customer service tool for businesses of all sizes and in all industries.
 As a customer service tool, it aids in increasing your customer service levels, which leads to increased customer satisfaction and loyalty.
 And increased customer loyalty leads to increased profitability.”

 Acumatica Cloud ERP and our fully integrated CRM provides businesses with a complete solution that ensures teams are not working separately.
 They have a single database in a single user interface; the open APIs and low-code/no-code tools allow for easy integration with third-party applications, such as HubSpot and SendGrid; and the mobility capabilities guarantee that real-time data is available 24/7, which includes automatic syncing of changes and updates throughout the system.

 The eBook says it well: “With CRM embedded in its ERP platform, Acumatica supports a targeted, cohesive customer journey as well as a seamless connection between business and customer management applications.
 Users can plan, execute, and measure marketing and sales activities on one integrated platform that automatically updates corresponding financial records.”

 Acumatica customer Patrick Madison, CFO, Korpack, praises Acumatica’s CRM capabilities.
-“We use the Acumatica Customer Management Suite religiously to track opportunities and leads, and what’s going on with a contact, and we love that Acumatica integrates well with the Microsoft Office suite because we are also strong users of Excel, Power PI, and Outlook.”
+“We use the Acumatica Customer Management Suite religiously to track opportunities and leads, and what’s going on with a contact, and we love that Acumatica integrates well with the Microsoft Office suite because we are also strong users of Excel, Power BI, and Outlook.”